What’s Trending: Fire Pit BBQs Overview

 Fire Pit BBQs Overview

-You have probably already used your fire pit to roast marshmallows for delicious s'mores, but did you know that you can also use it to prepare a feast for your friends?
-In fact, almost any meal that can be made on a regular grill can be cooked on your fire pit.
+You have probably already used your outdoor fireplace for roasting marshmallows and delicious s'mores, but did you know that you can also use it to prepare a feast for your friends?
+In fact, almost any meal that can be made on a regular grill can be cooked on your fire bowl.

 What You Need to Follow This Tutorial

-Fire Pit - You can grill over a variety of fire pits, but I prefer the round fire basket with its grilling grate.
+Backyard Fire Pit - You can grill over a variety of fire pits, like square fire pit or gas fire pit, but I prefer the round fire basket with its grilling grate.
 Its ash tray makes cleaning up after cooking a snap, and its steel frame covered with high-temperature paints makes it withstand cooking with a variety of types of logs.